dabushori/AP1-4/README.md

 * A server interface with 2 implementions:
   * SerialServer - only one user at a time.
   * ParallelServer - multiple users at a time. (with treads)
-* The server deal with every user problem using a ClientHandler interface that has an implementions for each server.
+* The server deal with every user problem using a ClientHandler interface that has an implementions for each server and our implemention uses function that uses algorithms.cpp functions to solve the problem in handleClient.
 * * *
 ## Files:
 * server.h + server.cpp
 * client_manager.h + client_manager.cpp
 * client_handler.h + client_handler.cpp
+* exceptions.cpp + exceptions.h
+* paths.cpp + paths.h
+* cache.cpp + cache.h
+* algorithms.cpp + algorithms.hpp
 * * *
 ## Server class functions:
 * open - open the server.